 (m) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.

-(n) Existing Transactions.
-In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and be governed by this Agreement.
-To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control; provided that, (i) all Additional Amounts, under and as defined in the Prior Transactions, shall automatically become Independent Amounts under this Agreement, and (ii) all Performance Assurance, as held by a party pursuant to the terms of and as defined in the Prior Transactions, shall automatically become Posted Credit Support under this Agreement, in each case subject to the terms of this Agreement.
+FYI—No existing financial transactions.

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.